deepaucksharma/ohi-containers/README.md

 - Path handling is normalized between platforms
 - Docker commands are executed with platform-specific wrappers
 - File operations use platform-independent abstractions
-- Windows users can run tests via `run-tests.bat` which delegates to shell scripts

 ## Contact